uselagoon/lagoon/docs/logging/logging.md

 Lagoon provides access to the following logs via Kibana:

-* Logs from the OpenShift Routers, including every single HTTP and HTTPs Request with:
+* Logs from the OpenShift Routers, including every single HTTP and HTTPS request with:
   * Source IP
   * URL
   * Path
-  * HTTP Verb
+  * HTTP verb
   * Cookies
   * Headers
-  * User Agent
+  * User agent
   * Project
   * Container name
-  * Response Size
+  * Response size
-  * Response Time
+  * Response time
-* Logs from Containers
+* Logs from containers
   * `stdout` and `stderr` messages
   * Container name
   * Project
-* Lagoon Logs
+* Lagoon logs
   * Webhooks parsing
-  * Build Logs
+  * Build logs
-  * Build Errors
+  * Build errors
-  * Any other Lagoon related Logs
+  * Any other Lagoon relatedlLogs
-* Application Logs
+* Application logs
-  * Any Logs sent by the running application
+  * Any logs sent by the running application
-  * For Drupal: Install the [Lagoon Logs](https://www.drupal.org/project/lagoon_logs) module in order to receive Logs from Drupal Watchdog
+  * For Drupal: install the [Lagoon Logs](https://www.drupal.org/project/lagoon_logs) module in order to receive logs from Drupal Watchdog.

-To access the logs, please check with your Lagoon Administrator to get the URL for the Kibana Route \(for amazee.io this is [https://logs-db-ui-lagoon-master.ch.amazee.io/](https://logs-db-ui-lagoon-master.ch.amazee.io/)\).
+To access the logs, please check with your Lagoon administrator to get the URL for the Kibana route \(for amazee.io this is [https://logs-db-ui-lagoon-master.ch.amazee.io/](https://logs-db-ui-lagoon-master.ch.amazee.io/)\).

-Each Lagoon Account has their own login and will see the logs only for the projects that they have access to.
+Each Lagoon account has their own login and will see the logs only for the projects that they have access to.

 Also each account has their own **Kibana Tenant**, which means no saved searches or visualizations are shared with another account.